OkapiLib/OkapiLib/docs-dev/content/getting-started/index.md

 ### Drivetrain Setup

-Let's start by setting up our sensor and motor configuration.
+Let's start by setting up our motors and sensors configuration.
 We want to tell Okapi that we have two quadrature encoders and six motors on our chassis.

-Our two quad encoders:
+Our two quad encoders can be written as:

 ```c++
 QuadEncoder leftEnc(1, 2, true), rightEnc(3, 4);